enedellec/psi/README.md

 # PSI without enclaves on two different VM
-- If you want to test from two different VM, you can specify the `remoteURL` parameter as below, where `1.2.3.4` is the IP address of the server:
+- If you want to test from two different VM, you can specify the `remoteURL` parameter as below, where `1.2.3.4` is the IP address of the server that you must specify:
 ```
 cd ~/psi/without-enclaves/client
 go run . --file=../../data/data-100-all.csv --remoteURL=http://1.2.3.4:8080/upload
 ```

-# PSI with enclaves on a single VM
+# PSI with enclaves in a single VM
 - That project relies on remote attestation, and more specifically on the DCAP server provided by Microsoft in Azure.
 The source code is based on the [Azure Attestation Sample](https://github.com/edgelesssys/ego/tree/master/samples/azure_attestation) from the [Ego Open Source project](https://github.com/edgelesssys/ego).

 - Select one VM, the one corresponding to the server for example.